buildpacks-community/kpack-cli/docs/kp_build_status.md

 ## kp build status

-Display status for an image build
+Display status for an image resource build

 ### Synopsis

-Prints detailed information about the status of a specific build of an image in the provided namespace.
+Prints detailed information about the status of a specific build of an image resource in the provided namespace.

 The build defaults to the latest build number.
 The namespace defaults to the kubernetes current-context namespace.